hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

     ```

     You should see the `MovieVerse` database in the list of databases.

+    Also, for your PostgreSQL database, ensure that the database `MovieVerse` is running and exists.
+If not, open the PostgreSQL client using the following command:

+    ```bash
+    psql -U root -d <your_database_name>
+    ```

+    Replace `<your_database_name>` with the name of your database - the one you created when you installed PostgreSQL.

+    Then, run the following command to create the database:

+    ```sql
+    CREATE DATABASE MovieVerse;
+    ```

 2. Run the scripts inside the `databases` directory to create the necessary databases and tables: